Jacques-on-Call/edit-ui/snag-list-doc.md

 Get/README.md
 ...ges where users can sign up for a newsletter, a trial, or an account.

-To revise: “””### 2.2 Implement Search Results UI

-*   **Goal:** Build the frontend UI to display search results from the existing `/api/search` endpoint.
-*   **Steps:**
-    1.  **Create `SearchResults.jsx` Component:** Create a new file `easy-seo/src/components/FileExplorer/SearchResults.jsx`.
-This component will receive search results as a prop and render them in a list.
-    2.  **Create `SearchResultTile.jsx` Component:** Create a new file `easy-seo/src/components/FileExplorer/SearchResultTile.jsx`.
-This component will display a single search result, including the friendly file name and the highlighted content snippet.
-The snippet should be rendered using `dangerouslySetInnerHTML`.
-    3.  **Integrate into `FileExplorerPage.jsx`:** In `easy-seo/src/pages/FileExplorerPage.jsx`, add state for `searchResults`.
-When search results are returned from the API, update this state.
-Conditionally render the `<SearchResults>` component if there are results.
-*   **Acceptance Criteria:** A search performed in the File Explorer now renders a list of results, each displaying the file name and a highlighted snippet of the content.””
-*   ”

 ## Context Menu: Rename & Move